fishjam-dev/react-native-client-sdk/example/webdriverio-test/readme.md

 10. Run test in webdriveio-test folder : npx wdio wdio.conf.ts

-Content of folder `server-api` was generated and it used to communicate with jellyfish server for testing purposes ( e.g. creating a room, creating peer ). <br>
+Content of folder `server-api` was generated and it used to communicate with fishjam server for testing purposes ( e.g. creating a room, creating peer ). <br>
-If you would like to generate code to connect with api download file [openapi.yaml](https://jellyfish-dev.github.io/jellyfish-docs/for_developers/api_reference/rest_api), place it in `server-api` folder and run command `npx @openapitools/openapi-generator-cli generate -i ./openapi.yaml -g typescript-axios -o ./`.
+If you would like to generate code to connect with api download file [openapi.yaml](https://fishjam-dev.github.io/fishjam-docs/for_developers/api_reference/rest_api), place it in `server-api` folder and run command `npx @openapitools/openapi-generator-cli generate -i ./openapi.yaml -g typescript-axios -o ./`.
 For more details about code generation checkout this [link](https://www.npmjs.com/package/@openapitools/openapi-generator-cli).